takiwaki/Templates/neuosc-pendulum/ReadMe.md

 # pendulum model

-see the [lecture of Georg Raffert](https://wwwth.mpp.mpg.de/members/raffelt/talks2/Wien/Wien2.pptx) for the details.
+See the [lecture of Georg G. Raffelt](https://wwwth.mpp.mpg.de/members/raffelt/talks2/Wien/Wien2.pptx) for the details.